 Note: This table presents a detailed examination of the cumulative abnormal returns (CAR) across nine distinct test windows.
 Panel A showcases the CAR results for developed markets, while Panel B focuses on the CAR results for emerging and frontier markets.
-The table provides the outcomes of two parametric tests: t-statistics (labeled as ORDIN) and standardized cross-sectional approach results (labeled as BMP) in columns 3-4.
-Additionally, the results of two non-parametric tests, the Generalized Sign Test (labeled as G-SIGN) and the Wilcoxon signed-rank test (labeled as WSRT), are reported in columns 5-6.
+The table provides the outcomes of two parametric tests, t-statistics (labeled as ORDIN) and standardized cross-sectional approach results (BMP), in columns 3 and 4.
+Additionally, the results of two non-parametric tests, the generalized sign test (G-SIGN) and the Wilcoxon signed-rank test (WSRT), are reported in columns 5 and 6.
 Statistical significance is denoted by p-values, with asterisks ***, **, and * representing significance at the 1%, 5%, and 10% levels, respectively.

 Table 4

-A comparative CAR analysis of developed, emerging, and frontier markets: a comparative cross-examination
+A comparative CAR analysis of developed, emerging, and frontier markets: A comparative cross-examination